Why Environmental Studies? Why now?

 Students must submit their plan of study to the coordinator, usually when they apply for a major, and should inform the coordinator about any changes in their academic programs.
 Students may petition the Faculty Committee on Environmental Studies to have courses taken at other institutions fulfill some of these requirements.
 One of the courses may be independent work or a field study (in the United States or abroad) supervised by a member of the committee.

 This course will be co-taught by one faculty member from a science or engineering field and by one faculty member from the social sciences or humanities.
 Focusing on one or two case studies, the interdisciplinary course will emphasize basic concepts in Environmental Studies and explore how environmental challenges in the modern world are best approached by drawing upon the contributions of more than one academic discipline.
-ENVS 001 will be first offered at Swarthmore in the spring of 2015; it is also offered as ENVS 101 at Bryn Mawr and Haverford.
+ENVS 001 is usually offered at Swarthmore in the spring semester; it is also offered as ENVS 101 at Bryn Mawr and Haverford.

-In addition to the introductory course and four courses, each student persuing a minor will participate in the capstone seminar in environmental studies (ENVS 091) during the spring semester of the senior year.
+In addition to the introductory course and four courses, each student pursuing a major or minor will participate in the capstone seminar in environmental studies, offered as ENVS 091 at Swarthmore during the spring semester of the senior year.
 The capstone seminar will involve advanced work on one or more issues or problems in environmental studies.
 Leadership of the capstone seminar rotates among the members of the Faculty Committee on Environmental Studies.
 The Bryn Mawr and Haverford Environmental Studies Senior Seminar (ENVS 397) also counts in fulfillment of the capstone requirement, but before students consider enrolling in the capstone seminar at another campus, they must consult with the Swarthmore Environmental Studies coordinator and recognize that the senior seminars all require major time commitments apart from scheduled seminar meeting times.